eralha/angular-date-translations/README.md

 # angular-date-translations

-Translating Date filter Months and days of the week to the language of your choice.
+<p>This is a module that extends the angular date filter to add translations to the date filter.</p>